Where to Stay in Budapest - A Local’s Neighborhood Guide

 3. Erzsébetváros (District VII)

-Erzsébetváros (Elizabeth Town) is also known as the Jewish Quarter and, more recently, the “Party Quarter,” one of the city's liveliest parts.
-It’s a neighborhood that never sleeps, and its rightfully renowned for its energetic nightlife, eclectic bars, thriving culinary scene – try Gettó Gulyás for Hungarian food and Bors Gasztrobár for street food – and Jewish history.
+Erzsébetváros (Elizabeth Town) is also known as the Jewish Quarter and, more recently, the “Party Quarter".
+The majority of the city's famous Ruins Pubs are here and it's rightfully renowned for its energetic nightlife, eclectic bars, and thriving culinary scene (try Gettó Gulyás for Hungarian food and Bors Gasztrobár for street food).

-The district’s history is complex, though, as a thriving Jewish community once populated it, and even today, you can visit three beautiful synagogues in the area.
-In 1944, the fascist Arrow Cross Party turned it into the ghetto following Hitler’s orders, where Jews were enclosed, awaiting deportation.
+The district’s history is complex; from the mid-1800's through World War II a thriving Jewish community (the second largest in Europe) populated the area.
+In 1944, the fascist Arrow Cross Party turned it into the ghetto following Hitler’s orders, and Jews were enclosed with in, awaiting deportation.
 Although not much is here to commemorate this, keep an eye out for the memorial wall in a courtyard on Kiraly utca 15, which marks the former border of the enclosed ghetto.
+Two iconic synagogues remain and can be visited: Dohany and Kazinczy.

-Today, the area is full of youthful energy and it’s a magnet for those seeking a vibrant and immersive Budapest experience.
+Today, the area is full of youthful energy and it’s especially popular with visitors in their 20s looking to party.
+Beginning in the evening, you'll find lots of people out bar hopping along with many pub crawls and bachelor parties.
 Although its ruin bars are the main draw, you can find some curious countercultural hubs and bars like Kisüzem, Vittula, and Fekete Kutya.

 Main sights